 With high summer temperatures in Arkansas, swimming is one of the most popular activities in our Arkansas's state parks.
 Whether you're looking for a family-friendly pool, clear lake water, sparkling stream, or the perfect swimming hole, the state parks offer plenty of refreshing places to swim.
 These seven state parks include public swimming pools: Crater of Diamonds State Park, Devil's Den State Park, Lake Chicot State Park, Lake Fort Smith State Park, Mount Nebo State Park, Petit Jean State Park, and Withrow Springs State Park.

-Swim at six of our public pools and two beach areas with lifeguards
+Swim at seven of our public pools and two beach areas with lifeguards

 Swimming beaches are offered at these 10 state parks: Crowley's Ridge State Park, DeGray Lake Resort State Park, Jacksonport State Park, Lake Catherine State Park, Lake Charles State Park, Lake Dardanelle State Park, Lake Ouachita State Park, Mississippi River State Park, Village Creek State Park, and Woolly Hollow State Park.